GiselleSerate/myaliases/README.md

 ```
 If you run our uninstall scripts, we will not delete these lines out of your config file and we will not delete `.bash_aliases` (although we will delete out our lines out of it).

+For more details on how usage changes based on your shell, see the [wiki](https://github.com/GiselleSerate/myaliases/wiki/Supported-Systems).

 # thanks
 Feel free to fork and use/modify as you please.
+Got some useful aliases to share?
+We consider pull requests.